A Guide to Full-Time RV Living in Indiana

 How to Live in an RV Full Time

 If you plan to live in your RV full time, then one of your challenges will be not having a fixed address.
-What you have to do first is to establish a domicile.
-That way, you have a “home” that you can use as the basis for your affairs even if you don’t have a physical place to live.
+You will need to establish a domicile.
+That way, you have a “home” that you can use as the basis for your affairs, even if you don’t have a physical place to live.
 The state where you create your domicile will be the one to issue you a driver’s license.
 Remember, some states will require you to complete extra steps if you plan on driving an RV.
 Registering to vote is also important.
 Unless you plan to be in the state where you establish your domicile during elections, you will have to vote by absentee ballot.
 Depending on your chosen domicile state, you might have to file extra paperwork.

-Making sure that your children, if any, receive adequate schooling is crucial.
+If you have kids, you’ll also need to work out their schooling.
 You have the choice to homeschool them.
-Alternatively, if you set up shop for the long term in an RV campground in Indiana, then you can choose to have your children attend regular school in the applicable city.
-You must see to yours and your family’s healthcare, too.
-The usual practice is to find a family doctor in the state where you domicile.
-That way, you can return there for routine exams and other simple healthcare.
-You have to have health insurance for those times when you’re underway or at a campground outside of your domicile state.
-That way, if you need the hospital for someone’s care, then you can simply go wherever you happen to be.
+Alternatively, if you set up shop for the long term in an RV in Indiana, then you can choose to have your children attend regular school nearby.
+You’ll need to arrange healthcare, too.
+The usual practice is to find a family doctor in the state where you establish residency.
+That way, you can return there for routine exams and other procedures.
+You’ll want to make sure your insurance also covers you when you’re underway or at a campground outside of your domicile state.

-Being independently wealthy is nice, but most of the time, you’ll need an income while traveling or staying in a campground.
+Unless you’re retired, you’ll also need an income while traveling or staying in a campground.
 Many campgrounds have complimentary Wi-Fi, but you can also secure mobile hot spots with an RV.
-When you’re prepared this way, you can telecommute for many remote jobs.
-A good tip is to become customers of a bank that has offices in as many states as possible so that you always have access.
-Be diligent when planning your budget, too, because it’s easy to forget the little things.
+That way, you can telecommute for many remote jobs.
+A good tip is to become a customer of a bank that has offices in as many states as possible, so that you always have access.

 Types of Properties You Can Live in Full Time in an RV